 Geologic Dialogues through May 2024

-The Geologic Dialogues series is organized around our recently launched annual online exhibition + printed book The New Geologic Epoch.
+The Geologic Dialogues series is organized around our recently launched annual online exhibition + printed book, The New Geologic Epoch.
 For each event, member/artists included in the exhibition who are engaged with similar or complimentary mediums/topics, will present their work.
-For this second event, in December, artists who have focused on the geologic dating back to the 1970s, will discuss their early works that are included in the book's introduction essay by Patricia Watts.
+For this third event in January, artists who are unmaking, and doing un-development, monkeywrenching around land use and speculative storytelling about post-industrial landscapes will present their durational and advocating projects.

-Each presenter will have 10 minutes to discuss/present their work, with Q&A to follow.
+Each presenter will have approximately 15 minutes to discuss/present their work, with Q&A to follow.

 This event is free for members + one guest. $5 for non-members.
 All participants MUST REGISTER.